3-in-1 Smart Extraction SystemTM

 As with most slow juicers, the feeding chute opening is rather small for a reason, and that is to slow down feeding of produce.
 This juicer is no different, patience is required.

 Not to say that sweet is a bad thing.
-I just think that the juicer somehow extracts the enzymes and nutrients very well, even though it’s not reflected in the pulp that was expelled.
+We just think that the juicer somehow extracts the enzymes and nutrients very well, even though it’s not reflected in the pulp that was expelled.

 Juicing Leafy Green Vegetables

 As with the bean sprouts above, it would be almost impossible to juice leafy green vegetables using a centrifugal juicer and hoping to get much juice out of them.